renatavarn/AUDL_web_scraping/README.md

-# AUDL_web_scraping
+# # American Ultimate Disc League (AUDL) - web scraping

-Scraping the American Ultimate Disc League website to extract player stats and info for the 2022 season
+Scraping data from the AUDL website to extract player stats and personal info for the 2022 season.